Crystal growing technologies

-3photon has established extremely close collaboration with laser crystal, non—linear crystal, photorefractive crystal and scintillating crystal growers.
-These partnerships allow 3photon to pick the highest quality material and combine it with long years of expertise in polishing and coating crystals to produce perfect product.
+3photon has established exceptionally close collaborations with growers of laser crystals, non-linear crystals, photorefractive crystals, and scintillating crystals.
+These partnerships enable 3photon to select the highest quality materials and leverage its many years of expertise in polishing and coating to produce flawless products.

-Most of 3photon crystals are grown via Flux Growth or Czochralski methods and immediately processed in polishing and coating facilities.
-Tightly controlled manufacturing chain is 3photon key advantage in manufacturing top-tier crystals.
+Most 3photon crystals are grown using Flux Growth or Czochralski methods and are immediately processed in our polishing and coating facilities.
+A tightly controlled manufacturing process is 3photon’s key advantage in producing top-tier crystals.

 Czochralski method

-The Czochralski method (also known as Pulling technique) is the process of growing single crystals of semiconductors, metals, salts or synthetic gemstones.
-In this method, an oriented single-crystal seed attached to a cooled pulling shaft is initially dipped into the molten semiconductor charge contained in a heated cylindrical crucible and is subsequently withdrawn while reducing the power supplied to the crucible.
-In this way, a large oriented crystalline ingot is grown from its melt.
-Depending on the material to be grown, the crucible can be made of quartz, aluminum, graphite, or metals like platinum, rhodium, or iridium, while the heating can be provided by radiofrequency coupling or by a resistive heater set around the crucible.
+The Czochralski method (also known as the Pulling technique) is a process used for growing single crystals of semiconductors, metals, salts, or synthetic gemstones.
+In this method, a single-crystal seed, oriented in a specific direction and attached to a cooled pulling shaft, is initially dipped into the molten semiconductor charge contained in a heated cylindrical crucible.
+The seed is then gradually withdrawn while the power supplied to the crucible is reduced.
+This process allows a large, oriented crystalline ingot to grow from the melt.
+Depending on the material being grown, the crucible can be made from quartz, aluminium, graphite, or metals such as platinum, rhodium, or iridium.
+Heating can be provided through radiofrequency coupling or a resistive heater placed around the crucible.

 Advantages: